 Offering vaccination and immunization Services in Fort Collins, CO.
 We will enter your child's shot information into the Colorado Immunization Information System (CIIS), a confidential, statewide immunization record tracking system.
 You can choose to exclude your child's shot information from CIIS at any time.
-Please ask us for further information about vaccinations and available at our Fort Collins clinic.
+Please ask us for further information about immunizations and vaccinations at our Fort Collins clinic.

 Questions & Answers About the Influenza Vaccine